m-ocean-it/passphraser/README.md

 Convert any data to a passphrase and back.

+Unique features:
+- Several built-in wordlists and ability to define your own.
+- Accepting input of arbitrary length.
+No upper limit, no requirement for an even number of characters.

 ## Use cases

 - Make a long code more readable, communicable, and less error-prone by converting it to a passphrase.